ashwinam/Ultimate-Js-Learning/README.md

 Callback Function
 A callback function is just a normal function that we pass into another function as an argument which is then invoked inside the outer function to complete an action

+Handling Errors
+we can handly callback errrors by supplying error arguments